RainbowJM/human-centered-design-2223/README.md

 After the first testing of the prototype.
 I continued to work on the prototype, and added more feature to it.

-For the second testing op the prototype
+For the second testing op the prototype, I focus on how to copy paste with voice.
 src:
 -
 ## Feature